 Robert Wood grew up in Western Australia.

-His writing focuses on our relationship with the natural world and draws on his experiences of country, suburb and city to create mythic landscapes informed by history and philosophy.
-Wood's is the author of three books and his writing has been published in numerous journals.
-He has worked for Australian Poetry, edited for Overland, Peril and Cordite, been a columnist for Cultural Weekly and was the first poet on the faculty of The School of Life.
+He has worked for Australian Poetry and The Centre for Stories, edited for Overland, Peril and Cordite, been a columnist for Cultural Weekly, and was the first poet on the faculty of The School of Life.
 In 2017–2018, he was an Endeavour Research Fellow at Columbia University.

 He blogs about food here.